I Simulated 29 Jazz Bass Pickups So I Wouldn't Have to Buy Them All

 Drag to compare.
 Left: stock circuit.
 Right: buffered — every pickup shifts thinner.

 Spectral balance tells a different story.
-In the stock circuit, the high-inductance pickups (Model J, Fralin, Bartolini 9J) sit thick.
+In the stock circuit, the high-inductance pickups (Fralin, Bartolini 9J) sit thick.
 The cable was flattening their peaks, spreading energy across the low-mids.
 Remove the cable (buffered circuit) and every pickup shifts thinner.
-The Bartolini 9J drops from -0.6 to -3.6.
-The Fralin from 0.0 to -2.0.
+The Bartolini 9J drops from -0.6 to -4.8.
+The Fralin from 0.0 to -2.7.
 Their warmth was borrowed from cable loading.

 Why some pickups sound thicker